gillesmaire/mychessbaselib/doc/devguide.md

 #### Create a new base

-- You have to call the init method from  DBasePool.
+- You have to call the init method from  DBaseSpool.
 - You have to call ChessBase cb constructor from  mainWindow of from a widget
 - You cal create method